- 1. Complicated purchase process

 No matter what kind of online business you run, market monitoring and building brand awareness should be an absolute must for you.
 You can do business in e‑commerce through an online store, various platforms, advertising portals, or even forums or social networks.

 Whatever you choose to accelerate and increase the volume of sales of your products, do not forget a few basic rules.
 We have created a list of the 16 most common mistakes to avoid to increase sales and work efficiency.

 So, where to start?

-- Buy now for delivery tomorrow – information about a precise shipping time under a product motivates purchasing because the customer feels more confident that they will receive their shipment on time.
-Also, it’s worth adding information about how many people have already bought a given product.
+- Buy today for delivery tomorrow – information about the exact delivery time directly under the product motivates the purchase because the customer is sure that he will receive the product on time.
+It is also worth adding information about how many people have already bought the given product.

-Take care to report and analyze your data correctly.
-For example, keep an eye on the number of sessions to buy, purchase time, time spent on the website, number of page views per session, bounce rate, average basket value, and number of products per transaction.
-This will provide you with some insights, such as:
+Pay attention to correct data evaluation.
+Monitor, for example, the number of sessions per purchase, purchase time, time spent on the website, page views per session, bounce rate, average cart value, or the number of products per transaction.
+Thanks to this, you will learn, for example: